Medical education in France: Third cycle of the medical studies

-Classifying national tests
+National ranking tests

 Tests are organized for the candidates quoted above.

-According to its classification, the student chooses his university hospital (and thus the city) of assignment.
+According to its classification, the student chooses their university hospital (and thus the city) of assignment.
 This choice is carried out initially by Internet (phase of pre-choice and simulations), the final choice taking place during a “amphitheatre of garrison” which brings together all the students by sections of classification.
-This procedure makes it possible the student to choose his station by being informed fully of the places available.
+This procedure makes it possible the student to choose their station by being informed fully of the places available.

 The 11 existing fields in 2008 are, with the number of places available, or 5704 places on the whole: